algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-05-16-javascript-guide.md

  }`

-Note that you will still need to import your package to your algorithm file.
+**Note:** that you will still need to import your package to your algorithm file.
 For example to include your package 'lodash' add:

 `lodash = require("lodash")();`